JanLahmann/RasQberry/documentation/RasQberry_Setup.md

 With this step you Raspberry will start the Bloch Sphere Demo automatically whenever you start your device.<br/>
 After your first the executing `D0` your Raspberry will reboot automatically.
 After the reboot you should execute `D0` again.
 This time there is no automatic reboot, but one is recommended.
 1. Select `D1 – Config & Demos` (optional)<br/>
 With this step you will configurate Qiskit automatically and install the Quantum Demos.
-Also this step will configurate jupyter notebook.
+Also, this step will configurate jupyter notebook.

 ### With Sense HAT
 Before the Raspberry Pi can boot with the SenseHAT attached you need to do some changes in the **config.txt**-file.<br/>